hackclub/jams/jams/batches/webOS/part-2/en-US.md

 *(optional bonus challenge, try using a gif instead of a png)*

 ### Separating the Window from the Desktop
-Alright well this is looking beautiful!
+Alright well, this is looking beautiful!

 Let's add a background color to our window so it looks visually distinct from the desktop.